Cystic Fibrosis

 • Physical activity guidance

-• Physical exam, including examination of the heart, lungs, and abdomen to check the liver and for abdominal pain
+• Physical exam, including examination of the heart, lungs, and abdomen to check the liver and look for abdominal pain

 • Physical therapy evaluation and needs